I remember my education being quite boring.

 My last school report with this teacher was the best of the class but he still put in his comment that I was all ready to go to the MMS which equals going to a poli-technic to become a housewife or secretary.
 I don’t need to tell you my dad did not follow that advice.

 Much much later I heard that teacher died of a very nasty cancer and you know I sort of thought: “There is some divine justice after all.”

 So as you can see still no real incentive for me to start to like going to school.

 Looking at the school picture above instantly some strange memories pop up.
 One of those little guys in it used to put a small mirror on the top of his shoe to look under girls skirts!

 On the first row third from the left sits a boy called Tonnie, who with his brother we always referred to as Joshie and Tonnie, sons of the redoubtable tante Gladys.
 They lived quite close to us and we loved to spend time at their house as they had a donkey we were allowed to ride.
-Some time my brother and I were allowed to sleep over.
+Sometimes my brother and I were allowed a sleepover.
 Which though it was a feast was a bit scary too.
 Tante Gladys when she was fed up with us not going to sleep but fooling around would storm into our bedroom with her belt and walloped us without discerning between her own brood or their guests.

 But the donkey made it worth it.

 They say the older you get the clearer the old memories get and the hazier what you did an hour ago.
 It is true.